Building housing and trust: Santa Ana turns neglected neighborhood center into a vibrant community hub

 Karina Gonzalez is the digital media producer for Western City magazine; she can be reached at email@example.com.

 Located in the heart of Santa Ana’s La Artesia Pilar neighborhood is La Placita Cinco — an innovative and community-oriented urban hub.
-The city and developers worked closely with the community to transform a once-neglected neighborhood center, while keeping residents’ priorities at the top of mind.
+The city and developers worked closely with the community to transform a once-neglected neighborhood center, while keeping residents’ priorities top of mind.

 Watch the Video